-The Poraver material is friable (crushable), making the corners and edges of the foundation vulnerable to chipping when kicked or struck with any force.
+The Poraver material is friable (crushable), making the corners and edges of the foundation vulnerable to chipping when kicked or struck with any force from scrap metal buyers.
 However, beyond the very edges the material is remarkably resilient.
 It is able to hold a screw (as long as it isn’t over-torqued).
 We embedded metal tie straps to anchor the sill plates to the foundation core.

 The mixing process was quite quick, as the round balls tumble well in the mixer and get coated in the slurry.
 Moving the material is easy, as it is very light weight.